FatmaAlaa28/AI-Based-Exam-Proctoring-System/README.md

 # Technology Stack

-Backend: .NET (ASP.NET Core for API development)
+- Backend: .NET (ASP.NET Core for API development)

-Database: SQL Server
+- Database: SQL Server

+- Frontend: (Razor Pages, JavaScript)

-Frontend: (Specify your frontend technology, e.g., Razor Pages, Blazor, or a JavaScript framework like Angular/React) AI Integration: Communicates with the desktop application for AI-based proctoring (face recognition, gaze detection, etc.)
+- AI Integration: Communicates with the desktop application for AI-based proctoring (face recognition, gaze detection, etc.)

-APIs: RESTful APIs for communication between the admin side and the desktop application.
+- APIs: RESTful APIs for communication between the admin side and the desktop application.

 # Prerequisites
 To set up and run the admin side of the project, ensure you have the following installed: